ddur/Warp-iMagick/README.md

 * Plugin is extended with [YahnisElsts/plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker) in order to replace WordPress.org hosting & update service.

-* Tested with WordPress version 5.3 - 6.2.
-Compatible with PHP version 7.3 up to and including 8.2.
+* Tested with WordPress version 5.3 - 6.4 (6.7.1 after update) Compatible with PHP version 7.3 up to and including 8.2.

 * Tested with Apache Server and NGinx Server on [WordOps](https://github.com/WordOps/WordOps) configuration.